 In some cases, these are real organisations whose existence or at least influence has been greatly inflated by conspiratorial imagination more so than there is ever any reliably documented evidence of their sinister activities.

 On screen and in fiction, such secret societies are frequently ascribed to running vast criminal networks, searching for magical/occult artifacts or running secret gladiatorial games.

-In a number of films, secret societies are frequent seen as organising criminal activities – examples might include the title organisations is Les Vampires (1915) and The Spiders (1919), The Praetorians in The Net (1995), The Sheng Brotherhood in The Phantom (1996), The League of Assassins in Batman Begins (2005), The Hand in Elektra (2005) and tv’s Daredevil (2015-8), The Fraternity in Wanted (2008), The Cobra Organisation in G.I.
-Joe: The Rise of the Cobra (2009) and sequels, The Court of Owls in Batman vs Robin (2015), The Assassins and Templars in Assassin’s Creed (2016) and Hydra in the Marvel Cinematic Universe.
+In a number of films, secret societies are frequently seen as organising criminal activities – examples might include the title organisations is Les Vampires (1915) and The Spiders (1919), The Praetorians in The Net (1995), The Sheng Brotherhood in The Phantom (1996), The League of Assassins in Batman Begins (2005), The Hand in Elektra (2005) and tv’s Daredevil (2015-8), The Fraternity in Wanted (2008), The Cobra Organisation in G.I.
+Joe: The Rise of the Cobra (2009) and sequels, Hydra in the Marvel Cinematic Universe, The Court of Owls in Batman vs Robin (2015), The Assassins and Templars in Assassin’s Creed (2016), The Twelve in tv’s Killing Eve (2018-22), Etreon in Fast & Furious Presents: Hobbs & Shaw (2019), the Ten Rings in Shang-Chi and the Legend of the Ten Rings (2021) and Leviathan in Catwoman: Hunted (2022).

 Spy Films are rife with the nefarious schemings of organisations with colourful acronyms for names.
 The most well-known of these was S.P.E.C.T.R.E in the James Bond films Thunderball (1965) and You Only Live Twice (1967) and to a lesser extent On Her Majesty’s Secret Service (1969) and Spectre (2015).
 Another popular evil organisation was T.H.R.U.S.H. in tv’s The Man from U.N.C.L.E.
 (1964-8), before such organisations were spoofed with KAOS in tv’s Get Smart (1965-70).

 Another variant might be the secretive unnamed cabal conspiring to pave the way for alien invasion in tv’s The X Files (1993-2002, 2016-8) and the film The X Files (1998).
 Anatomie (2000) features the Age Actabile Antihippocrate, a secret society among the medical fraternity that promotes illicit experimentation as a means of advancing science.